Fundamental British Values

 Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment.
 As a school we aim to ensure all students and staff are respected and valued.

 Our students are equipped with the ability to understand their place in a culturally diverse society by giving the opportunities to experience such diversity within the school community.
 Students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
-The Religious Studies curriculum, which is compulsory for all students up to KS4, provides a broad and balanced education on a range of faiths, religions and cultures.
+We are committed to the Religious Studies curriculum, which is compulsory for all students up to KS4 and also includes 15 hours of RE provision in KS5.
+This is to enable a broad and balanced education on a range of faiths, religions and cultures to be delivered.